April 2019 Conference- Diversity

 Topic Nine: Diverse Platforms - Sponsorship Talk (30 minutes)

 A mainstay of Think!Sponsorship conferences we take the opportunity to enjoy a one-to-one talk with a senior industry practitioner who shares their views on how the industry is evolving as well as their own personally journey in sponsorship.
-In this session we talk to about sponsorship selection, discussing how to establish and build a robust sponsorship portfolio, the challenges of strategic sponsorship selection and the diversification of available platforms and engagement opportunities.
+In this session we talk to about sponsorship selection, discussing how to establish and build a robust sponsorship portfolio, the challenges of strategic sponsorship selection and the diversification of available platforms and engagement opportunities as well as the engagement of micro-communities.

 A little note just to say thank you for organizing such an amazing event on Friday.
 I enjoyed it a great deal and have learned a lot in the process.
 I have also been able to connect with great colleaguesFrancesca Doria, Museum of London (April 2018)